fraukecharms/fastapi-sagemaker-compvision/README.md

 ## Before You Start

 Make sure that you do all your work in a region where App Runner is available (e.g. `eu-west-1` if you are based in Europe) and that you have the quota to deploy your inference endpoint in that region.
-In the demo I'm using an `ml.m5.large` instance.
+In the video below I'm using an `ml.m5.large` instance.

 ## Walk-Through Screen Recording
 [Here](https://www.youtube.com/watch?v=y6bNoQvozu8) is an example of setting up a Cloud9 environment for your repo.
 Once that is up and running, feel free to follow along here: